DCC-EX/website/docs/start/wifi-setup.md

 ### Install the jumper wires

 We now need to connect The Transmit (Tx) and Receive (Rx) pins on the ESP-8266 to the Rx and Tx pins for Serial1 on the Mega.
-The mega has one serial port connected to the USP port and then 3 extra ones we can access from pins on the board.
+The mega has one serial port connected to the USB port and then 3 extra ones we can access from pins on the board.
 You can think of Tx as "talking" and Rx as "listening".
 That will help you remember that if one thing is talking, the other has to use its ears to listen.
 So we must connect the Tx of the WiFi board to Rx1 on the Mega and the Rx pin on the WiFi Board to Tx1 on the Mega.

 There are three rows of pins on the Makerfabs WiFi shield.
 The middle pins each connect to one of the first 8 pins on the header.
 Pin 0 goes to header pin 0, pin 1 goes to header pin 2, and so on.
 We aren't going to need those.
 With the plastic jumpers removed, nothing will be connected to any of those pins on the WiFi Board and therefore not connected down to the Mega through the Motor Shield.